February 2013 North American blizzard: Power

 The Nuclear Regulatory Commission said the Pilgrim Nuclear Power Plant in Plymouth, Massachusetts experienced an automatic shutdown at around 9:15 p.m.
 EST on February 8 after losing off-site power; there was no threat to the public.

 The storm caused power outages, shortages at gas stations, and numerous car accidents across the region.
 As of 12:45 a.m.
 EST on February 9, 321,000 customers were without power in Massachusetts, 191,000 in Rhode Island, and 32,000 in Connecticut.
 By 10:30 a.m., more than 655,000 customers were without power due to the storm, including 405,000 in Massachusetts and 185,000 in Rhode Island.
 As of the evening of February 9, approximately 575,000 people were without power.

 As of the late evening of February 9, 344,000 customers were without power in Massachusetts and 31,000 in Connecticut.
 About 390,000 remained without power in total in the Northeast.
 In total, utility companies reported about 700,000 customers were without power across nine states.
 As of Sunday evening, there were still about 205,000 customers in Massachusetts without power.
 Some areas were projected not to have power restored until Thursday February 14.

 The Pilgrim Nuclear Power Plant lost power again on February 10, after an offsite outage had caused a shutdown on February 8.
 A spokeswoman for Entergy Corp., the Louisiana company that owns Pilgrim said, "There's no worker or public safety concern," she said.
 "We're troubleshooting the cause."

+On Long Island, at least 40,000 people lost power, 29,000 outages in which were restored several hours later.